On this page:

 Pick a topic and do some online research to find examples that demonstrate points about it.
 If you have found your own examples you are more likely to remember them.
 If you have been given some examples, do some more research around them to find out extra information - again you are far more likely to remember your own research.

-Look at some past papers (go to the Hydra Digital Repository and log in to access them) and draft answers to some questions (both in areas you are confident with and those where you are less so).
+Look at some past papers (go to SharePoint Exam Papers and log in to access them) and draft answers to some questions (both in areas you are confident with and those where you are less so).

 You don't have to write the full answer, just plan out what would be your main lines of argument, what you would use as evidence (both for and against).
 Think about different perspectives.